-It is more than 30 years since a group of European governments decided that Europe needed guaranteed access to space, and that it made sense to combine their efforts to achieve this goal.
+It is more than 30 years since a group of European governments decided that Europe needed guaranteed and autonomous access to space, and that it made sense to combine their efforts to achieve this goal.

-The benefits of space exploration have expanded in ways which could not have been envisaged even 30 years ago.
+The benefits of space exploration have expanded in ways that could not have been envisaged even 30 years ago.
 Space applications will continue to grow, which is why guaranteed access to space now, and in the future, is so important.

 Building for the future

-- support European industry, technology and research capabilities by improving industrial competitiveness and promoting innovation
+- support European industry, technology and research capabilities by improving industrial competitiveness and promoting innovation;

-- create employment
+- create employment;

 - prepare a future for Europe to better serve institutional and commercial markets by focusing on innovative technologies, investigating future launcher evolutions, demonstrating technical capabilities and preparing routine access to and return from space.